Holler (EP)

 Holler is the second extended play by the South Korean girl group, Girls' Generation-TTS.
-It was released digitally on September 16, 2014, and physically on September 18, 2014, by S. M. Entertainment.
+It was released digitally on September 16, 2014, and physically on September 18, 2014, by SM Entertainment.

 Background and release

 Holler debuted at number 1 on both Gaon's weekly chart and Billboard World Albums chart.
 As a result, TTS became the third Korean artist and the first female one to have at least two albums at number 1 on the latter chart.
 The group previously achieved the number 1 spot two years back, with their debut release, Twinkle.
 They made their first comeback performance in a showcase at the Olympic Park’s Woori Financial Art Hall in Seoul, performing various songs, including tracks from their previous album.